joncloud/sage-net/README.md

 2
 ```

 Use the `json` command to export the information as JSON instead of Tab-Delimited.
+Note that the hashes produced by JSON output vary from the Tab-Delimited output.
 ```powershell
 $Json | ./sage.cmd json $ConnectionString --out-dir=./
 ...